fued1011-2/fiverr-demo-projects/email_bot/README.md

 ## Example Run
 ```
+PS D:\fiverr-demo-projects\email_bot> python email_bot.py
-🧵 Thread-ID: 1993e75da32c3088
+🧵 Thread-ID: 1995318683d23afe

+📨 Thread 1995318683d23afe has 3 messages.
+   1. John_Doe@gmail.com – Interested in gig
+   2. Doe_John@gmail.com – Re: Interested in gig
-📩 New Email: Interested in gig fuchs_edgar@web.de
+   3. John_Doe@gmail.com – Re: Interested in gig

 🤖 History Text:

-🤖 AI Reply:
+ From: John_Doe@gmail.com
+Subject: Interested in gig
+Message: Hello,

+I am interested in a Gig.
+Where are you located?

+Sincerely,
+John Doe

+From: Doe_John@gmail.com
+Subject: Re: Interested in gig
-Hello Dear Matt,
+Message: Hello Dear John Doe,

 Thank you for your interest in our services.
-I offer custom solutions in Python automation, web scraping, and AI integrations tailored to meet the specific needs of each project.
-If you could provide more details about your requirements, I would be happy to assist you further.
+Our main office is located in Berlin, Germany, but we work remotely with clients from all over the world.
+We can assist you remotely and collaborate via email or video conferencing.
+Which services from our profile have piqued your interest?

 Sincerely,
-Edgar Fuchs
+Doe John

+📩 New Email: Re: Interested in gig John_Doe@gmail.com Hello,

+Thanks for the reply.
+What kind of services do you offer?

+Sincerely,
+John Doe

+🤖 AI Reply:
+ Hello Dear John Doe,

+Our services include Python automation, web scraping, and integrating AI models into existing systems.
+We also offer custom email automation and bot development, using AI support for Gmail and Outlook.
+We'd be happy to discuss how we can help you achieve your goals.

+Sincerely,
+Doe John
 ```

 ---